Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 Approximate cost: $250 – $1,500

-Tip: No matter the condition of your plumbing, you should prioritize changing them out after 10 years.
+Tip: No matter the condition of your plumbing, it’s a good idea to replace them every 10 years.

 The living room is where tenants spend a lot of time.
 Ensure the space is updated with these simple renovation ideas.